AndyNovo/Mission/index.md

-# My Mission: To massively improve millions of lives
+# Massively improve millions of lives

 This requires integrity, influence, technology, vision, strength, and great energy.